 Kim, Wendy Whanghea, "Effects of Social and Demographic Characteristics, Knowledge of Coronary Heart Disease and Dietary Practices on the Level of Serum Cholesterol" (1979).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5209.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .